xinwenfu/VChat_GTER_CodeReuse/README.md

 * [```g```](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsasocketa#:~:text=indicated%20WSAPROTOCOL_INFO%20structure.-,%5Bin%5D%20g,-An%20existing%20socket): This argument specifies the group a socket will belong to.
 * `[``dwFlags```](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsasocketa#:~:text=public%20header%20file.-,%5Bin%5D%20dwFlags,-A%20set%20of): This argument is used to specify any additional configurations through flags we set.

-Now lets look at the Assembly generated by a call to `WSASocketA(...)`:
+Now let's look at the Assembly generated by a call to `WSASocketA(...)`:
 ```
 xor ebx,ebx             ; Set EBX to NULL
 push ebx                ; Push 'dwFlags = NULL' parameter